 In addition, some companies and recruiters use social media a ton, while others only turn to social media in certain situations.
 It’s a good bet that most organizations and recruiters use some sort of referral program, though.

 It all comes down to which ways of sourcing candidates hiring managers and recruiters prefer to use, to what extent they use them, and in what capacity.
-The methods and techniques they choose to use ultimately comprise their overall recruitment sourcing strategy.
+The recruitment sourcing methods and candidate sourcing techniques for recruiters they choose to use ultimately comprise their overall recruitment sourcing strategy.